dgellerup/covid-19-data/README.md

 # Analyzing NYTimes Data With Python
 In this forked repo from the New York Times, I've written a module in Python with helpful functions for quickly analyzing COVID-19 data.
+The code used to make the plots below in located in covid_script.py.
+This is a good reference for how to use the basic functions of the covid_analysis.py module.

 New cases in Wisconsin (5 Day Moving Average)
 ![Wisconsin Election](https://github.com/dgellerup/covid-19-data/blob/master/plots/consequences.png)